Sustainability

 with marine fauna

 We are committed to harmonious coexistence with our environment and biodiversity, seeking to reduce negative interactions with marine fauna.
-In this sense, all of our farms have wolf nets, monthly interaction report systems and bird and marine mammal sighting records.
+In this sense, all of our farms have sea lion nets, monthly interaction report systems and bird and marine mammal sighting records.
 However, despite our efforts, wild animals may die as a result of their interaction with farm structures.

 AUSTRALIS CARBON FOOTPRINT

-The carbon footprint as a tool for estimating GHG emissions is normally used in various types of organizations globally, since it allows demonstrating environmental commitment by reducing and compensating emissions, applying energy efficiency measures and reducing fossil fuel consumption, among others.
+The carbon footprint as a tool for estimating GHG emissions is normally used in various types of organizations globally, since it allows demonstrating environmental commitment by reducing and compensating emissions, applying energy efficiency measures and reducing fossil fuel consumption , among others.

 For our production processes, we use energy in the form of fuels and electricity, which implies the emission of Greenhouse Gases (GHG), which are expressed in tons of carbon dioxide equivalent (CO2eq).